Introduction

 Arguably the greatest advantage that has contributed to India’s economic prosperity is its democratic political system.
 The democratic system has had and promises to have a stabilizing effect on the country.
 As a result of the economic growth experienced by the country, there have emerged some inequalities between the rich and the poor.

+Communities have also begun making increasing demands for a share in the country’s prosperity.
+Democracy in India has acted as a mechanism for diffusing the smoldering tensions among the country’s disparate population groups.
 This is in sharp contrast to the communist rule in china where the government is increasingly finding it hard to politically manage conflicts.
 As a result of the political system adopted by China, the gap between the rich and the poor has in the past three decades grown excessively.

 Income distribution in china is unequal which has led to high social discontent especially among villagers from central China.
-Academic analysts assert that this rural discontent threatens Chinese stability and hence Future Chinese prosperity is not guaranteed3.
+Academic analysts assert that this rural discontent threatens Chinese stability and hence Future Chinese prosperity is not guaranteed.

+In India, the poorest people are the strongest supporters of the country’s democratic process.
+India therefore has a diverse source of stabilizing legitimization of its political system hence guaranteeing the countries future.
 The economic growth experienced in India has been fairly uniform compared to that of China’s.
-While the Chinese government has made monumental investments in infrastructure, its economic development has been mostly focused on coastal areas4.
+While the Chinese government has made monumental investments in infrastructure, its economic development has been mostly focused on coastal areas.

 Other regions have therefore suffered from budget cuts as more money is channeled to these high priority areas.
 India’s investments have been uniformly distributed among all states since there is representation by the state members in the parliament.
 India therefore has an advantage since the entire country is experiencing growth while China’s growth is only concentrated in a few key cities.

 The entrepreneurial instincts of Indian business and the support of the government for entrepreneurs have led to India’s growth.
-While the Chinese economy is largely propelled by government-owned companies, the Indian economy is driven primarily by its domestic private sector5.
+While the Chinese economy is largely propelled by government-owned companies, the Indian economy is driven primarily by its domestic private sector.

 The government of India gives the private sector a relatively free hand which has led to economic growth.
-The period from 1969 and 1974 was characterized by stringent regulation by the government of private and foreign companies which led to low levels of growth and productivity6.
+The period from 1969 and 1974 was characterized by stringent regulation by the government of private and foreign companies which led to low levels of growth and productivity.

 Private sector oriented liberalization in India comprised of gradually removing the controls that the state had previously had over private enterprise.
-The gradual liberalization of the economy favoring the private sector between 1975 and 1990 resulted in a significant change in this trend7.
+The gradual liberalization of the economy favoring the private sector between 1975 and 1990 resulted in a significant change in this trend.

 India’s private sector was freed from significant state control and the subsequent boom by this sector is associated with high levels of economic growth in India.
 In addition to this, the political structure of India has encouraged people to work hard so as to amass wealth.
+The democratically inspired economic policies of India encourage competition and individual enterprise as individuals pursue their self-interest of survival and wealth accumulation.
+This eventually leads to increased profits for the businesses and overall economic development for the country.

 The political freedom afforded to the people of India has resulted in huge gains in the information age.
-India has emerged as a world leader in information technology software while China has continued to lag behind in this ever increasing key aspect of any modern economy9.
+India has emerged as a world leader in information technology software while China has continued to lag behind in this ever increasing key aspect of any modern economy.
+In China, the fear by the Communist Party of its own people has resulted in tight controls over Web access; a factor that has constrained information technology growth.
+Indians have the economic opportunities that the Chinese people are denied by the dictatorial system.

+India’s young population is also an advantage in the country’s economic prosperity.
+Compared to China, India’s population is younger while china is an ageing country with big cities like Beijing having a significant population of old people.
 An older population means that China will have a decreasing labor force in the near future.
 Contrary to this, India will still have an increase in their labor force due to its rising population.
 Studies document that by 2045, India will have the world’s largest population.

 India’s Disadvantages

 In spite of all of India’s advantages, China has emerged as the power to reckon with in the recent India.
-Some researchers of comparative studies of the world’s two most populous nations have even concluded that china is a success and India is a failure11.
+Some researchers of comparative studies of the world’s two most populous nations have even concluded that china is a success and India is a failure.

-India has been unable to banish illiteracy among its people with a 2001 census noting that illiteracy levels were as high as 40%12.
+India has been unable to banish illiteracy among its people with a 2001 census noting that illiteracy levels were as high as 40%.
 This has been blamed on many factors one of which is that the social elite governing the Indian state have tolerated child labor which has fueled factories at the cost of depriving millions of children an education or a decent living.
+While steps have been made to increase literally levels in the country, India continues to lag behind in secondary school enrolment when compared to other in East and South East Asia countries.

-Research further indicates that human development in areas such as primary education and health have not been impressive14.
+Research further indicates that human development in areas such as primary education and health have not been impressive.
 Without investing in its human capital, India will not be able to sustain its economic growth which relies heavily on the county’s labor force.

 India’s poor infrastructure is one of the significant setbacks faced by the country since infrastructure plays a major role in a country’s economic growth.
-Infrastructure development contributes to overall economic development by; creating production facilities and stimulating economic activities, reducing transaction and trade costs hence improving competitiveness, and providing employment opportunities and physical and social infrastructure to the poor15.
+Infrastructure development contributes to overall economic development by; creating production facilities and stimulating economic activities, reducing transaction and trade costs hence improving competitiveness, and providing employment opportunities and physical and social infrastructure to the poor.

 India and China both suffered from poor infrastructure for decades but there has been increased government investment in infrastructure so as to fuel development.
 While India has done a spectacular job in reforming its telecommunications sector, airlines, and banks, it has failed to achieve the same levels of success in its ports, airports, and highways.

-The Chinese government has made significant efforts by investing huge amounts of money to transport and communication infrastructure in the country16.
+The Chinese government has made significant efforts by investing huge amounts of money to transport and communication infrastructure in the country.
 To be globally competitive with developed countries such as the US, India must improve on its infrastructure and especially its transportation facilities.

 India’s considerable population growth in recent years may prove to be a setback to its economic development.
 While both China and India have experienced population increases in the past two decades, India’s growth has been more pronounced.

-The United Nations reported that between 1989 and 2005, India’s population grew at almost twice the average annual rate of China’s17.
+The United Nations reported that between 1989 and 2005, India’s population grew at almost twice the average annual rate of China’s.
 China’s relatively lower growth rate is attributed to its strict family planning policies which limit a couple to only one child.

+Studies indicate that India is yet to solve the many social problems that are associated with its rapidly growing population.
+High population has meant that a significant portion of Indians still live in absolute poverty.
 In spite of India’s democratic stance, the country has adopted nationalism which has been a hindrance to its economic growth.
 Indian nationalism has traditionally been based on the rejection of openness which was seen as a dependency on imperialism.
-India therefore sought to be self reliance; producing shoddy goods and rejecting an opening to world markets that rapidly expanded wealth in East and Southeast Asia19.
+India therefore sought to be self reliance; producing shoddy goods and rejecting an opening to world markets that rapidly expanded wealth in East and Southeast Asia.

+Nationalism has also resulted in patronage and a tradition of corruption especially within government offices.
+India’s corruption levels especially in the government are still significantly high.
 The Global Corruption Report 2006 fixed India’s Corruption Perception Index at 2.9 which made it position 97 of the 159 countries surveyed.
 China performed better with a Corruption Perception Index of 3.2 and ranking at 78.
 Corruption deters investors from coming into the country and it is also detrimental to the country’s economic well being.

 India’s manufacturing industry faces major regulatory bottlenecks which impede on the ability of this sector to perform optimally.
-This is especially the case in the domestic market where Indian companies are unable to function with efficiency due to bureaucracy and stringent regulations20.
+This is especially the case in the domestic market where Indian companies are unable to function with efficiency due to bureaucracy and stringent regulations.

+In spite of the progress made by private Indian firms as a result of liberalization, there is still strong state and central control of firms and Indian firms need to get the government’s permission before making investments.
 Such regulations act as bottlenecks for firms that seek a speedy and judicious clearance of their investment proposals.
-A report by the World Business Environment Survey in 2004 indicated that management in India spends about 16 percent of its time dealing with public officials on regulations and administration21.
+A report by the World Business Environment Survey in 2004 indicated that management in India spends about 16 percent of its time dealing with public officials on regulations and administration.

-China on the other hand has removed most logistical and regulatory bottlenecks for her domestic industries to as to make them competitive both locally and on an international platform.
+China, on the other hand, has removed most logistical and regulatory bottlenecks for her domestic industries to as to make them competitive both locally and on an international platform.

 India has not promoted a developmental, transparent, and investment friendly democracy.
-As it currently stands, there are many regulations that deter foreign investors from making investments in India since the country is not an easy place to begin business especially in manufacturing22.
+As it currently stands, there are many regulations that deter foreign investors from making investments in India since the country is not an easy place to begin business especially in manufacturing.
+China has managed to attract foreign investment to the country by setting up laws that are favorable to investors.
+China has also adopted a policy of attracting expatriates to return home and invest in the country.

 India has been unable to do the same with its vast number of expatriates who could improve the country’s economy significantly if they decided to invest in it.
 India needs to improve its investment climate so as to drive growth by creating an attractive business environment.